2019 Best Online Colleges for Graphic Design Degrees

 Graphic design programs may require students to complete portfolio projects in order to graduate.
 Students' portfolios can become professional assets as they begin to find work in the field.
 Graduates with an associate degree in graphic design often become freelance designers or graphic design assistants, but some entry-level graphic design positions may require that applicants hold a bachelor's degree.

-Like all artistic careers, the success of a designer is largely based on their portfolio and body of work, and the thesis project of the master’s degree can be a useful avenue for broadening one’s creative output.
+Like all artistic careers, the success of a designer is largely based on their portfolio and body of work, so the thesis project of the master’s degree can be a useful avenue for broadening one’s creative output.
 Graduates can use the program to become a graphic designer, launch their own design companies, or teach design at the college level.

 According to the US Bureau of Labor Statistics, the standard entry-level education required for a graphic design career is a bachelor's degree.
 This, however, doesn't mean that a traditional four-year degree in graphic arts is the only possible path toward employment.
 A number of accredited schools offer professional certificates in graphic design which will help students looking for jobs and internships build outstanding portfolios to show prospective employers.